That’s a weird headline I realise.

 I was out for a run the other day and it got me thinking.
 Just as an aside, the run is my ‘go to’, which is a legacy of the training methods pushed on me as a child tennis player trying to improve my physical performance.
 They didn’t really get it in those days that tennis is more a power sport requiring, speed, strength and agility over endurance.
 That is not to say you don’t need to have aerobic fitness (endurance) but just that there are other things that should be favoured given a finite amount of time to train.
 Anyway, I digress a little there….
 I was thinking about how it is okay to be fitter in some parts of the year and then let it go a little (emphasis on ‘a little!’).
 It is not a time to panic when you realise you aren’t as fit now as you were before.
-The beauty of regular training is that you can tweak things and get a different result.
-The most important skill however to learn is a constancy of dedication to regular movement.
+The beauty of regular training is that you can tweak things and get a different result, because variety for me is paramount in keeping it interesting.
+You might be the same.
+The most important skill however, to learn is the constancy of dedication to regular movement.
 When you have arrived at this place you are there.
 This time of year might be a time where you accept a little less unless of course you are just finishing our challenge where I am thinking you are peaking right now!

 Bottom line here folks is that the fullest and most productive life available to you will come from your ability to make exercise and general health and fitness activities a part of it.
 The journey will be one of undulation to get back to the original theme of this article.
 Now is a good time to map out the coming year for different goals you might have.
 I know of one client who is aiming to do the City to Surf in Sydney in August.
 Perfect.
 You can be sure she will be peaking around then.
 You may want to peak elsewhere or maybe not even peak but just go gradually get better over the year.
 The goal will always depend on the starting point.
 The great news to remember, is that there are many facets to physical performance that you can concentrate on at various times to make your health and fitness project more interesting.
 You just have to use your imagination.
 I am thinking of ways to measure my speed and power and see if I can improve that in 2019.
 These are two elements of fitness that are most under pressure with an ageing body.
 It is in keeping with my insecure rant that I will age belligerently 🙂